 I am very proud to be associated with this valuable organization that focuses on education and communication with municipal owners about the value of design-build project delivery and how to implement it.

-In 2012, we initiated a number of exciting projects that are being rolled out early in 2013, including a new interactive website, three educational videos, a survey of municipal owners using design-build project delivery, and a Procurement Guide and model RFQ and RFP documents for Progressive Design-Build Project Delivery.
+In 2012, we initiated a number of exciting projects that are being rolled out early in 2013, including a new interactive website, three educational videos, a survey of municipal owners using design-build project delivery, and a Progressive Design-Build Procurement Guide and model RFQ and RFP documents for progressive design-build delivery.